lubuntu-team/manual/source/3/3.2/3.2.10/monitor_settings.rst

 How to launch
 -------------
-To launch monitor settings from the menu -> Prefrences -> LXQt settings -> Monitor settings.
+To launch monitor settings from the menu :menuselection:`Prefrences --> LXQt settings --> Monitor settings`.
 From lxqt-configuration-center press the button for monitor settings that looks like a desktop monitor or run

 .. code::